Unity Catalog privileges and securable objects

 Applicable object types: Unity Catalog metastore

-Allows a user to create a catalog in a Unity Catalog metastore.
+Allows a user to create a connection to an external database in a Lakehouse Federation scenario.

 CREATE EXTERNAL LOCATION